-Last month when we were in town for the Swiffer event (yay ambassadors again!), we were determined to go to at least one iconic New York photo spot, and we picked Top of the Rock.
-We heard it was much less crowded than Empire State Building, but the views were just as beautiful if not better.
-Well, we were not disappointed!
+Last month when we were in town for the Swiffer event, we were determined to go to at least one iconic New York photo spot, and we picked Top of the Rock.
+We heard it was much less crowded than Empire State Building, but the views are just as beautiful if not better.

 Since we didn’t get to go at sunset, I gave it a little extra glow in my edit.

 The first time was in the middle of a sunny day in August, where it was so crowded.
 The second time we went was on a rainy morning in February with an umbrella in hand.
 We arrived at 7:50 am and were the first ones there.
 It was relatively empty for the first hour before people started slowly trickling in.
 We stayed until 10 am, and comparably there still weren’t that many people.